DanhLent/STM32-Neopixel-Audio/README.md

 Key peripherals were configured for optimal performance.
 Below are screenshots of the main settings in STM32CubeIDE.

 System Clock Configuration

+The system is configured to run at a maximum frequency of 72MHz, derived from an 8MHz external crystal oscillator (HSE).
+This ensures the highest processing performance for effect algorithms and audio analysis.
 <img width="1425" height="693" alt="image" src="https://github.com/user-attachments/assets/e228076f-3079-4436-a939-41058ce26e32" />

 TIM1 for WS2812B (PWM & DMA)

+Timer 1 is configured to generate an 800kHz PWM signal, precisely matching the WS2812B protocol's requirements.
+Calculation: 72,000,000 Hz / (Period + 1) = 800,000 Hz.
+DMA is set to Memory-to-Peripheral mode to automatically transfer data, completely offloading the CPU.

 <img width="1131" height="252" alt="image" src="https://github.com/user-attachments/assets/c61780bf-057d-4709-af8b-51c939931c8b" />